 1 egg (better if at room temperature)

-2 Tab. of melted or softened margerine or butter
+2 Tab. of melted or softened margarine or butter

 3/4 cup packed brown sugar